Sergy12/Portfolio_projects/COVID19_detection_VGG16/REPORT.md

 - Reduce the 3 models' training total time using GPU and optimization techniques.

 ### Outcome
-- Achieved 95% accuracy on the validation dataset.
+- The best model achieved 96% accuracy on the testing dataset.
 - Reduction of training time from 3 hours per epoch to 56 seconds per epoch.
 - Implemented transfer learning for efficient model training.
 - Implemented multi-thread training.
-- Achiee
+- Data augmentation, and regularization techniques applied.

 ## Dataset
 The data was obtained from the Kaggle platform; the dataset is called